Dec 15, 2025

 We were recently talking to a friend whose daughter had decided that she wants to go to college to study puppetry.
 Another adult in the room quickly chimed in, “Why would she want to do that?
 How many jobs could there possibly be in that profession?”

 This, as we know, is exactly the sort of thing young people always hear when they are deciding on a career choice: it’s better to pick something practical, blah, blah, blah.
 Surely, yes, the world always needs more doctors and teachers.
-But it also needs people who are creative, and who are doing uniquely creative things…otherwise, our lives would be, let’s face it, kinda boring.
+But it also needs people who are creative, and who are doing uniquely creative things…otherwise our lives would be, let’s face it, kinda dull.

 A story by Carolina A. Miranda which appeared on CNN.com back in 2012 - originally published by Parenting.com - still says it best: “We all have creative potential.
 Our job as parents and teachers is to help kids fulfill it.”
 (It’s actually a quote from Mark Runco, Ph.D., director of the University of Georgia’s Torrance Center for Creativity & Talent Development.)

-Kids are naturally drawn to art, because their young minds are very much in “exploration” mode - and certainly, creativity is at its best when it is not all that concerned about rules and boundaries.
-Many of the most iconic artists in history were, in their time, challenging the “accepted” ideas of art.
+Kids are naturally drawn to art because their young minds are very much in “exploration” mode - and certainly, creativity is at its best when it is not all that concerned about rules and boundaries.
+Many of the most iconic artists in history were, in their time, challenging the established ideas of art.
 The likes of Rafael and Michelangelo, for instance, brought together the humanistic, the scientific and the divine in shaping the Renaissance during the 15th Century - and they ruffled a few feathers while doing it.
-Following that, perhaps the greatest sculptor of all time, Gian Lorenzo Bernini, turned art back towards the more vigorously religious with his spectacular, still awe-inspiring, allegorical baroque statues.
+And in the early 20th Century, Cubism practitioners like Pablo Picasso and Georges Braque totally rearranged the accepted notions of the composition of objects, landscapes and people, and painting would never be the same again.

 A 2022 US News & World Report article stresses the benefits of K-12 arts education, specifically listing several potential long-term benefits to children: (1) Developing social-emotional and interpersonal skills, (2) Handling constructive criticism, (3) Bolstering academic achievement, (4) Improving focus, and (5) Enriching their experiences.
 Perhaps most importantly in this age of digital overload and mental health challenges, learning about art and being creative can very much help kids develop confidence and boost their self-esteem.